-12 Top-Rated Fishing Lakes in Texas
+16 Top-Rated Fishing Lakes in Texas

 The state's second most popular species is catfish.
 They can be caught in lakes, rivers, ponds, and reservoirs throughout the state.
 Texans target channel catfish for food and blue and flathead catfish for the trophy sizes that grow in many of the southern state's waters.

-Texas has hundreds of lakes available for fishing, and each is known for something different, from largemouth bass and catfish to crappie and alligator gar.
-There are also 18 Neighborhood Fishin' community lakes in the state in urban areas, which are stocked with channel catfish from April through November.
 Before you head out onto the water for some exciting lake fishing in Texas be sure to visit the Texas Parks and Wildlife Department website to review statewide fishing regulations and obtain a proper license.
 Find the top spots to cast your line with our list of the best fishing lakes in Texas.

 1. Lake Conroe

-Lake Conroe is less than an hour drive from Houston, and it is known for its catfish.
+Lake Conroe is less than an hour's drive from Houston, and it is known for its catfish.
 Anglers come to target either large numbers of channel catfish for eating or trophy-size blue catfish for bragging rights.
 My guide, Darrell Taylor of Catfish Killer Professional Guide Services, a nickname he earned from his nearly 40 years guiding for catfish on the lake, takes clients out for both.
 We are targeting eating-size channel and blue catfish on this trip because that is why most clients come to Lake Conroe.

 "The bottom of the lake is carpeted with catfish," Taylor says, referring to the sheer volume of catfish that live in the 22,000-acre lake.
-"They are the best tasting catfish you can get because it is a clean lake.
+"They are the best-tasting catfish you can get because it is a clean lake.
 That is why so many people come to catch them."

 Taylor sets me up with a casting rod and reel and a tub of his indulgently scented secret recipe Catfish Killer Cheese Bait.
 It applies like dough bait to the treble hook.
 Taylor tells me that his secret to pulling in the cats from this lake is positioning the bait in what he calls the "strike zone."
 It is two to three inches off the bottom.
 Any higher or lower than the strike zone, and the catfish keep going.

 Our depth is 27 feet, which is a bit deeper than the average 20 feet in most areas of the lake.
 Some locations on Lake Conroe get to 70 feet deep.
-We pull in 15 channel catfish in the three to five pound range, which is excellent considering the slow bite caused by the cold front pushing through.
+We pull in 15 channel catfish in the three- to five-pound range, which is excellent considering the slow bite caused by the cold front pushing through.
 Taylor says it is not uncommon for a full boat of clients to pull in over 100 catfish on a four-hour trip.